 Zero – The value of most betting systems and tips!

-So if you’ve got any more words or phrases to add to the list… by all means get in touch.
+So if you’ve got anything else to add to the list by all means get in touch.